littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Vertical Integration (Any) - This megacorporation owns and operates the entire supply and production chain from raw materials to sales for its major products. (+5% Energy and Mineral production, Trade V

 Employee-Owned Co-op (Egalitarian, no Criminal Heritage) - All employees are also co-owners of the enterprise and get a vote on its internal policy and leadership selection, giving them a real stake in their company.
-(Increased happiness, production, and political power of workers and specialists)
+(Increased production and political power of workers and specialists)

 2. New Governments